3.1 District Structure

 Districts may add additional provisions to their contract, as long as they do not negate or conflict with the standard contract provisions or any Program policies.
 Districts must receive written clearance from their solicitor stating that the proposed provisions are compliant with this section prior to adding additional provisions, and provide written notification to the Commission.

-All contracts must be made using the “Dirt, Gravel, and Low-Volume Road Maintenance Program Contract Agreement” form that has been approved by the Commission.
+All contracts must be made using the "Dirt, Gravel, and Low Volume Road Maintenance Program Contract Agreement" form that has been approved by the Commission.
 Districts may add provisions to the standard contract agreement described above.
 If a contract cannot be completed in a reasonable timeframe, the district should consider closing out or canceling the contract.
 Districts who maintain open contracts for multiple years may see reduced allocations in future years at the discretion of the Commission.
-The contract, and instructions for completing the form, can be found in Appendix F.
+The contract and attachments can be found in Appendix C.

 When a contract is signed, the attachments listed on the contract and described below become a legally binding part of that contract.
 The contract and project-specific attachments must be retained with project files.
-The attachments to each Dirt, Gravel, and Low-Volume Road Maintenance Program Contract include:
+The contract and attachments can be found in Appendix C. The attachments to each Dirt, Gravel, and Low Volume Road Maintenance Program Contract include:

-- General Contract Provisions: (attachment C to contract) Standard contracting provisions required on all Program contracts.
-(Appendix G)
+- General Contract Provisions: (attachment B to contract) Standard contracting provisions required on all Program contracts.

-- QAB/District Standards and policies: (attachment E to contract) Any policies adopted by district board.
+- QAB/District Standards and policies: (attachment D to contract) Any policies adopted by district board.
 Note that these policies are county-specific.

-- Schedule of Payments: (attachment F to contract) One page form that outlines how funding will be distributed by the district to the grant recipient (Appendix I)
+- Schedule of Payments: (attachment E to contract) One page form that outlines how funding will be distributed by the district to the grant recipient.

 It is the responsibility of the grant recipient to ensure that all necessary permits are obtained and any other pre-project requirements such as PA One-Call are met.
 For more details on permits and other requirements, refer to Chapter 8.